 - Monitor your channels.
 According to Hubspot, 84% of marketers believe social media will become the consumers’ primary means of contacting you with customer service questions.
-So get into the habit now… it will only become more important.
+So get into the habit of checking the comments and direct messages… it will only become more important.

 - Polish your channels’ bio and “about” sections.
 Make sure your information, especially your contact info, is correct and purposely written.
-People will visit this area more than you think when deciding to use your company… according to recent studies, 43.5% will check out your bio before making the final decision.
+People will visit this area more than you think when considering using your company… recent studies indicate that 43.5% will read your bio before making the final decision.

-- While you are looking at your bio, make sure to address your NAP (company Name, Address, and Phone number.)
+- While you are looking at your bio, make sure to address your “NAP” (company Name, Address, and Phone number.)
 That information must match what is listed on your website EXACTLY!
-This consistency helps search engines better understand and display your contact information when people do local searches like “contractors near me.”
+This consistency not only helps your visitors find you but helps search engines better understand and display your contact information when people do local searches like “contractors near me.”

 LinkedIn, and most other social media channels, have options for publishing by scheduling.
 Facebook’s scheduling is controlled through their Business Meta Suite which requires some setup explained here.

 Always remember, branding is a marathon, not a sprint.
 It doesn’t happen overnight.
 With social media marketing, it takes time as well as consistent effort to see maximum results.
-Branding your business can, and should include social media marketing, but keep in mind it’s just one of many tools in your branding toolbox.
+Promoting your construction business can, and should include social media marketing… it’s one of many tools in your branding toolbox.